IBM-Cloud/docs/services/IoT/devices/mqtt.md

 ```

-A managed device publishes to topics that are specific to the type of management request that is being performed:
+A managed device publishes to topics specific to the type of management request that is being performed, as follows:

-- The managed device publishes device management responses on ``iotdevice-1/response``.
+- The managed device will publish device management responses on ``iotdevice-1/response``
-- For other topics that a managed device can publish to, see [Device Management Protocol](device_mgmt/index.html) and [Device management requests](device_mgmt/requests.html).
+- For other topics that a managed device might publish to, see [Device Management Protocol](device_mgmt/index.html) and [Device management requests](device_mgmt/requests.html)

 ### Message format

 All messages are sent in JSON format.
+There are two types of messages.

-**Requests**
+1. Requests
-Requests are formatted as shown in the following code sample:
+Requests are formatted as outlined in the following code sample:

 <pre class="pre">{  "d": {...}, "<var class="keyword varname">reqId</var>": "b53eb43e-401c-453c-b8f5-94b73290c056" }</pre>
 {: codeblock}

 Where:

- - **d** carries any data that is relevant to the request.
+ - ``d`` carries any data relevant to the request.
- - **reqId** is an identifier of the request and must be copied into a response.
+ - *reqId* is an identifier of the request, and must be copied into a response.
 If a response is not required, you can omit the *reqId* field.

-**Responses**
+2. Responses
-Responses are formatted as shown in the following code sample:
+Responses are formatted as outlined in the following code sample:
 ```
         {
             "rc": 0,